dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/duplicate_elements.rst

    Boolean field that is true for parts of the geometry to be deleted.

 Amount
-   Field indicating now many times each input element should be duplicated.
+   Field indicating how many times each input element should be duplicated.
    If the value is zero for an element, it will not be included in the output at all.